O Tannenbaum Pincushions

 To felt wool, machine-wash it in a hot-water-wash, cool-rinse cycle with a small amount of detergent; machine-dry it on high heat and steam-press.

-Click here for the patterns.
+Click on "Download this Project" above for pattern pieces.
 To use freezer paper for cutting patterns, complete the following steps.

 1. Lay freezer paper, shiny side down, over patterns.
 Use a pencil to trace Pattern A once, Pattern B twice, and Pattern C once.
 Cut out freezer-paper shapes on drawn lines.